 - We had hoped to swim in a waterfall and at the black sand beach at Wainapanapa State Park, so we all wore swimsuits under our clothes.
 We also had four towels easily accessible in the trunk.
 I highly recommend doing this!

 Here is my review of the sites and attractions that we stopped at.
 We left Kihei around 9:30, checked out of our VRBO, and loaded up our rental sedan with all of our suitcases.
 We stopped in Paia for gas and then spent all day driving, getting to Hana in time for dinner.
-Here are my reviews, in Mile Marker (MM) order.
+Here is where to stop on the Road to Hana, in Mile Marker (MM) order.

 MM2- Twin Falls.
 In my research, this seemed like the must stop spot on the Road to Hana.
 We excitedly pulled over at our first destination and were able to find a space in the parking lot.
 We checked out the fruit stand and sampled a cup of sugar cane juice.
 Although a fun novelty to be drinking sugar cane juice, no one actually liked this drink!
 We all took sips and then tossed it!
 At least we tried.